timqian/auth-api/README.md

 1. Install auth-api and peerDependencies:

-  `npm install auth-api express body-parser morgan --save`
+  `npm install auth-api express body-parser mongoose --save`

 2. run the code below and auth server will start